SimonJMurphy/Project-Dynamite/README.md

 The mean and standard deviation of both the frequencies and the amplitudes are written to the terminal; four .png files are created in data/output.

+### Detrender

+The detrender is designed to work on converted data.
+It uses GSL to find a linear least-squares fit to the data, then subtracts that from the data.
+The output filename duplicates the input filename and adds "\_detrended" immediately before "\_{s/l}lc".

+Typical usage:

+    kepler -c detrend data/output/kic01234567_CFlux_Q2.1_slc.txt

 Note on Patches/Pull Requests
 -----------------------------